LordSnoosh/SEIR2222/work/w10/d1/03-react-jsx-and-props.md

 export default function App() {
 ```

-> Note: If we defined the `todos` array within the Function Component, it would be "reset" (reassigned) every time the component is rendered, which may, or may not be what you want.
+> Note: If we defined the `todos` array within the Function Component, it would be "reset" (reassigned) every time the component is rendered, which  probably isn't what you want.

 #### 2. Pass the `todos` array to the `<ToDoList>` component as a prop: